htw-imi-showtime/showtime-website/content/ws25/master/m1-gradient-escape/subpage_process.md

 * **Development**

-We used Git remote branches for each team member's weekly tasks to keep work isolated and make reviews straightforward.
-Completed work was pushed to the team branch and merged into main only after the weekly group meeting to reduce integration conflicts.
+We used Git remote branches and GitHub Projects for each team member's weekly tasks to keep work isolated and make reviews straightforward.
+Completed work was pushed to the task’s branch and merged into main only after the weekly group meeting to reduce integration conflicts.

 Responsibilities were divided by feature area—gameplay mechanics, gradient map and mathematical tasks, UI and audio—so each developer had a clear domain of action (at least in the beginning).
 We integrated a GitHub Actions workflow that runs before merges to main, catching issues early.

+Every feature or bugfix had a pull request with a clear description and at least one reviewer assigned before merging to ensure code quality and traceability.

 Every feature or bugfix had a pull request with a clear description and at least one reviewer assigned before merging to ensure code quality and traceability.
 <br><br>